RenanFlorencio/Sorting-Visualizer/README.md

 The main changes we did to this code was:

 - Optimize by implementing a parallel version for all of the sorting algorithms already implemented
+- Implement the logic for the parallel algorithms visualization
 - Implement a different sorting algorithm (Bitonic Sort) and its parallel version
 - Implement an automated runner, which benchmarks all of the algorithms implemented and returns a table with running times for each of the algorithms, comparing the parallel and serial versions